pfsense/docs/source/firewall/preventing-rfc1918-traffic-from-exiting-a-wan-interface.rst

 An example where this rule might be helpful is if a machine on the local LAN (e.g. 192.168.1.5) is configured to access private LAN addresses that are routed across a VPN tunnel (e.g. 192.168.100.0/24).
-If the VPN link were to go down, pfSense would no longer have an active route for 192.168.100.0/24, and a packet intended for 192.168.100.0/24 will be routed out the WAN interface using the default route.
+If the VPN link were to go down, pfSense software would no longer have an active route for 192.168.100.0/24, and a packet intended for 192.168.100.0/24 will be routed out the WAN interface using the default route.
 This could potentially provide information about the private LAN to someone with